catharsisjelly/catharsisjelly.github.io/index.md

-I have been a developer for the last 20 years, using Agile processes for most of those.
-I am looking to move away from development to use more of my organisational skills to help organisations provide good digital products.
-My experience includes creating and changing products, digital change management, data analysis, data adoption and integration, organising workflows, and the requirements gathering and planning process.
+I have been a developer for the last 20 years and am looking to use my skills to help build better digital products and strategies.
+My experience includes product management, organising technical roadmaps, providing changes in existing products and creating new products from scratch.
+My ideal employer uses tech for a good (humane) purpose.

-In my spare time, I create and produce a creative podcast called [Rough Sketch Podcast](https://www.roughsketch.online), co-organise an LGBTQ comic convention known as [PrideCAF](https://pridecaf.co.uk/) and have [acted and directed](performance.md) on and off stage.
+In my spare time, I create and produce a creative podcast called [Rough Sketch Podcast](https://www.roughsketch.online), co-organise an LGBTQ+ comic convention known as [PrideCAF](https://pridecaf.co.uk/) and have [acted and directed](performance.md) on and off stage.

 ## Quick Info

-* Current notice period: 1 month
+* Current notice period: None
-* Salary expectation: ~&pound;48,000+
+* Salary expectation: ~&pound;48,000+ (dependant on responsibilities)
 * Got questions?
 [Email me](mailto:me@catharsis.co.uk)
 * Download a condensed PDF version of [this CV](downloads/Chris_Lock-CV.pdf)